dangkhoa0303/Pokedex/README.md

 3. To start iOS application, go to ios folder and run `pod install`.
 Then, go back to the root folder, run `react-native run-ios`.
 4. To start Android application,
    1. If you have Java version < 16, run `react-native run-android`.
 Skip step 4.ii.
    2. If you have Java version 16, run `react-native bundle --platform android --dev false --entry-file index.tsx --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res`.
 Then, run `react-native start`.
-Then, open Android Studio.
+Then, open the android folder in Android Studio.
 Finally, compile and run the project within Android Studio.

 ## Disclaimer